whitneyburton/portfolios/students/1505/marla-brizel/20151120-marla-brizel-m4.markdown

 * **Performance Optimization Techniques: 4**
 * **Additional Features: 4**

+**Notes:** Great use of puma on production.
+Got as much out of the free Heroku instance as you could.

 This was my favorite project.
 I got to dig into the fun DevOps problems that caught my eye at the end of Module 3.
 I used Sidekiq, Redis, Airbrake, Librato, as well as the techniques covered in class.
 I had a lot of fun geeking out over dyno optimization.

 #### Real Time